Donald Trump

 More likely, a much more ominous political force will emerge from the shadows.
 If and when that new, neo-fascist party fields its charismatic presidential candidate, that will be the most important election of our lives.

 As long as America B is left in the lurch by what passes for modernity, it will inevitably try to pull the entire country back to some imagined golden age of the past before all those "others" hijacked the red, white, and blue.
-Donald Trump has hitched his presidential wagon to America B. The real nightmare, however, is likely to emerge in 2020 or thereafter, if a far more capable politician who embraces similar retrograde positions rides America B into Washington.
+Donald Trump has hitched his presidential wagon to America B. The real nightmare, however, is likely to emerge in 2020 or after that, if a far more capable politician who embraces similar retrograde positions rides America B into Washington.

 Then it will matter little how much both liberals and conservatives rail against "stupid" and "crazy" voters.
-Nor will they have Donald Trump to kick around any more.
+Nor will they have Donald Trump to kick around anymore.
 In the end, they will have no one to blame but themselves.